pranjal25bce10195/Calculator/README.md

 ## How to Run the Project
 1. Install Python (if not already installed)
-2. Download or clone this repository
+2. Download this repository
-3. Open terminal/command prompt
+3. Open the python file from downloads using python

 ## Challenges Faced